CMU-Perceptual-Computing-Lab/openpose_unity_plugin/doc/installation.md

     5. Install Unity without VS Community 2017 (so Unity will automatically use the same existing VS version than OpenPose uses).
 Tested and officially supported only for Unity versions higher or equal than 2018.2.9f1.

 ## Running the OpenPose Unity Demo
-- Download and unzip the full OpenPosePlugin project somewhere in your local machine.
+- Clone or download the project into your local machine.
-- Go to `OpenPosePlugin\Assets\OpenPose\Examples\Scenes`, and open `Demo.unity`, you should see Unity is started and codes are compiling.
+- Go to “OpenPosePlugin/Assets/OpenPose/” folder and run "getPlugins.bat".
+This will automatically download and unzip OpenPose plugins.
+- Go to “OpenPosePlugin/Assets/StreamingAssets/models/” folder and run "getModels.bat".
+This will automatically download required models for OpenPose.
-- After Unity is successfully started, run it.
+- Open Unity editor and run the "Demo.unity" in "OpenPosePlugin/Assets/OpenPose/Examples/Scenes/".
+- (Optional) Read the [UML diagram](./OpenPoseUnityPlugin_UML.pdf) for more information.

 ## Extra information
 See [./OpenPosePlugin/Assets/OpenPose/Documents/OpenPoseUnityPlugin_UML.pdf](./OpenPoseUnityPlugin_UML.pdf) or [./OpenPosePlugin/Assets/OpenPose/Documents/OpenPoseUnityPlugin_UML.mdj](./OpenPoseUnityPlugin_UML.mdj) (StarUML editable file) for a very basic UML description of this Unity project.

 ## Reporting Bugs, Issues, and Feedback
 We welcome any feedback on our library.
-For that, [create a new GitHub issue](https://github.com/ZiuTinyat/OpenPoseUnityDemo/issues/new) in our GitHub repository.
+For that, [create a new GitHub issue](https://github.com/CMU-Perceptual-Computing-Lab/openpose_unity_plugin/issues/new) in our GitHub repository.
 If it is a bug, please, fill all the “Your System Configuration” information so we can better debug it.